 At Albatros Travel, we are aware that our operations have an impact on many people's lives and therefore our impact on people is at the heart of our concern.
 We recognize the right of everyone to work in an environment where individual dignity is respected, and will not condone any form of discrimination or harassment.
-Albatros has had a positive growth in the last years.
-This has had a positive influence on the company as a workplace.
-All employees have been recognized and been given some extra bonuses.
+Albatros has had a positive growth in the last couple of years.